Last update: 2018-10-22

 Arch Linux doesn’t come with any type of desktop or windows manager.
 You will need to install your own.
-My choice: i3 windows manager.
+My choice without hesitations: i3 windows manager.

-This is a very light, fast and simple windows manager.
+This is a very light, fast and simple-to-use windows manager.
 There are no fancy 3D effects with

 i3.
 Everything is made for you to be efficient and productive without being visually repulsive.